-- New locations -- you might need to refresh your brand if you're expanding to international markets who won't identify with your current logo, messaging, etc.
+You might need to refresh your brand if you're expanding to international markets that won't identify with your current logo, messaging, and so on.

-- Market repositioning -- brands are designed to connect companies with their customers, so if you reposition your business to target a completely new customer profile -- whether through product, place, price, or promotion -- your brand will need to follow suit.
+Brands are designed to connect companies with their customers, so if you reposition your business to target a completely new customer profile — whether through product, place, price, or promotion — your brand will need to follow suit.

-- New philosophy -- your business’s mission, vision, and values should govern every decision you make -- including brand decisions.
+Your business’s mission, vision, and values should govern every decision you make — including brand decisions.
 If your MVV are shifting and pivoting the direction of your business along with them, you’ll need to reevaluate your brand.

-- Mergers and acquisitions -- when two companies come together, two brands come together, as well.
+When two companies merge together, two brands come together as well.
 If your company was acquired or joined with another company, you can’t just let both brands battle it out.
 Finding a new brand that reflects the new entity will prevent confusion and build trust.